The Cursed Phone Numbers | Supernatural Horror Story

 Elena’s mouth went dry.
 “How do you know all this?”

-Yana’s voice dropped, almost a whisper.
-“I was called in, after the third death.
-The merchant’s wife came to me, begged me to break the curse.
-I tried—salt circles, sage, old Romani chants.
-But the number… it’s not just a number.
-It’s a door, Elena, to something old and hungry.
+Yana’s voice dropped to a whisper.
+“I was called in after the third death.
+The merchant’s wife came to me and begged me to break the curse.
+I tried salt circles, sage, and old Romani chants.
+But the number isn’t just a number.
+It’s a door, Elena, to something ancient and hungry.
 I saw it in my dreams: a woman with no face, her hair like black water.
-The Bulgarian press caught wind, and Mobitel shut the number down in 2007.
-But your number… it’s the same shadow.”
+The Bulgarian press found out, and Mobitel shut the number down in 2007.
+But your number is the same shadow.”

 “Baba, what do I do?”
 Elena’s voice cracked, tears welling.
 “It knows my name.
 It said kuji.”